Exam plus Preparation – Business Rescue Specialist

 Newly licensed Business Rescue Practitioners can gain valuable experience in real work and industry environments.
 Knowledge and skills are shared by experienced and accredited Industry Experts, which also serves as a mentor during the programme.

-Applications for the programme opens 1 Apr 2021.
+Applications for the programme opens 1 May 2021, subject to Covid regulations.
 Further information to follow shortly.

 OTHER STUDY OPTIONS